B1 · IntermediateEnglish

 • the verbs describe finished events

-5. Past Simple for Causes and Results
+5. Past simple for cause and result

 Examples